Cold Hands And Feet In Baby: Reasons And When To Worry

 As a baby’s blood circulatory system is underdeveloped, the blood may not be able to carry the oxygen to the hands and legs effectively.
 This lack of oxygen may cause cold hands in babies and may manifest through a bluish discoloration of the skin, a common condition called acrocyanosis.
 Other parts such as ears, nose, lips, and nipples may also be affected.

-Factors such as cold climate and low body mass index may increase your baby’s risk of developing acrocyanosis.
+Acrocyanosis in babies can be influenced by various factors.
+Cold climate and low body mass index may increase your baby’s risk of developing this condition.
 Episodes of acrocyanosis usually subside as soon as the baby’s body gets used to the blood circulation (3).

 3. Sepsis